Ramón Hernando de Larramendi

-Ramón Hernando de Larramendi (Madrid, 1965) is a Spanish polar explorer and adventurous traveler who has promoted and developed a WindSled (also call Inuit WindSled) unique in the world, intended for the research in Antarctica and Greenland.
-He has travelled more than 40,000 km in polar territories.
+Ramón Hernando de Larramendi (Madrid, 1965) is a Spanish polar explorer and adventure traveler who has promoted and developed a unique WindSled (also call Inuit WindSled), intended for the research in Antarctica and Greenland.
+He has traveled more than 40,000 km in polar territories.

 One of his first milestones was the Circumpolar Expedition in the Arctic, during which he covered 14,000 km using only a dog sled and a kayak.
-This trip, in which he spent three years, laid the foundations for his later projects.
+This trip, which took three years to complete, laid the foundation for his later projects.
 In recent years, Larramendi has led a dozen expeditions in Antarctica and Greenland with his WindSled vehicle, whose ultimate goal is to be used for polar scientific research.
-Throughout his career, he has received several awards.
-Author of books on his experiences and on the Inuit, he has also been a member of RTVE's 'Al filo de lo imposible' ('Edge of the Impossible') team.
+Throughout his career, Larramendi has received several awards.
+An author of books on his experiences and on the Inuit, he has also been a member of RTVE's 'Al filo de lo imposible' ('Edge of the Impossible') team.
 He is currently a member of the board of directors of the Spanish Geographic Society.
 He lives part of the year in southern Greenland.